Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

-As the \textit{conclusion}, we will prove: $(1)$ the solution of the main equation \eqref{e:maineq0}--\eqref{e:maineq1}, if the initial data $\mathring{\varrho}(x^i)$ and $\mathring{\varrho}_0(x^i)$ deviate from positive constants $\mf$ and $\mf_0$ in very small amplitudes of perturbations, undergoes a nonlinear self-increase and itself (in fact $\varrho$ and $\varrho_0$) becomes infinite (blowups). $(2)$ Furthermore, if the initial data additionally satisfies
+(1) The solution to the main equations \eqref{e:maineq0}–\eqref{e:maineq1}, when the initial data $\mathring{\varrho}(x^i)$ and $\mathring{\varrho}_0(x^i)$ deviate from positive constants $\mf$ and $\mf_0$ by small perturbations, undergoes nonlinear self-increasing.
+As a result, both $\varrho$ and $\varrho_0$ grow infinitely, leading to a blow-up.

+(2) Furthermore, if the initial data also satisfies then this self-increasing leads to a blow-up at a finite time, $t_m < \infty$ (i.e., a finite-time blow-up).

-then this self-increase solution blowups at a \textit{finite time} $t_m<\infty$ (i.e., the finite time blowup). $(3)$ Along with this, we also estimate the \textit{growth rate} of $\varrho$ is way faster than that for the classical linearized Jeans instability (recalling the growth rate for the linear Jeans instability of expanding Newtonian universe is of order $\sim t^{\frac{2}{3}}$, see \cite{Bonnor1957,Zeldovich1971,ViatcehslavMukhanov2013,Liu2022}).
-For example, in the special case \eqref{e:spabc}, the growth rate of $\varrho$ is, at least, of order $\sim \exp(t^{\frac{2}{3}})$, and if data satisfies \eqref{e:prdata}, the solution blowup at finite time with way faster rate than this exponential rate and we also have (see Theorems \ref{t:mainthm0} and \ref{t:mainthm1} for detailed statements) a lower bound estimate on the growth rate even for this case.
-All in all, from this reduced model, it hints that the growth rate of the nonlinear Jeans instability may way faster than the rate of the classical (linear) one.
-This consists with the astrophysical observations and provides theoretical reasons for these observations.
-That is, this article implies the \textit{deviations} of the growth rates of $\varrho$ from results in classical Jeans instability come from the nonlinear effects.
+(3) Additionally, we estimate that the \textit{growth rate} of $\varrho$ is much faster than that of the classical linearized Jeans instability.
+Recall that the growth rate for the linear Jeans instability in an expanding Newtonian universe is of the order $\sim t^{\frac{2}{3}}$ (see \cite{Bonnor1957,Zeldovich1971,ViatcehslavMukhanov2013,Liu2022}).
+For example, in the special case \eqref{e:spabc}, the growth rate of $\varrho$ is at least of order $\sim \exp(t^{\frac{2}{3}})$.
+If the data satisfies \eqref{e:prdata}, the solution blows up at a finite time with a rate much faster than this exponential growth.
+We also provide (see Theorems \ref{t:mainthm0} and \ref{t:mainthm1} for detailed statements) a lower bound estimate for the growth rate in this case.

+In conclusion, this reduced model suggests that the growth rate of the nonlinear Jeans instability is much faster than that of the classical (linear) instability.
+This is consistent with astrophysical observations and provides theoretical explanations for these observations.
+In other words, this article suggests that the deviations in the growth rates of $\varrho$ from the classical Jeans instability are due to nonlinear effects.